gchq/gaffer-doc/docs/getting-started/example-deployment/additional-config.md

 [here](https://github.com/gchq/Gaffer/blob/develop/core/operation/src/main/java/uk/gov/gchq/gaffer/operation/impl/export/localfile/ExportToLocalFile.java)),
 what this file is doing is essentially activating them and setting the handler class for them.
 The `ImportFromLocalFile` usage is demonstrated in the [using the API](./using-the-api.md) section to load some data.

 This operation allows us to pass a local (to the container) CSV file which will be read line by line and get a stream of the line strings.
-This is very useful when we start using Operation Chains as we can pass this stream as the input to the next operation in the chain similar to shell pipes.
+This is very useful when we start using Operation Chains as, we can pass this stream of data as the input to the next operation in the chain similar to shell pipes.

 !!! note
     The location of the file needs to be set via the store properties file using the